Ibrutinib (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Bloody stools, or vomiting of blood or material that looks like coffee grounds
+- Bloody stools, vomiting blood or material that looks like coffee grounds

 - Decrease in how much or how often you urinate, lower back or side pain

-- Fast or uneven heartbeat, lightheadedness, dizziness, or fainting
+- Fast, pounding, or uneven heartbeat, trouble breathing, lightheadedness, dizziness, fainting

 - Fever, chills, cough, runny or stuffy nose, sore throat, and body aches